 The Faroe Islands is one of the safest destinations in the world!
 You can venture out day or night without worrying about much of any crime.
-This makes it an ideal places to travel to for solo female travelers.
+This makes it an ideal place to travel to for solo female travelers.

 However, do not be lulled in by low crime rates because Mother Nature could easily be your number one enemy.
 Clueless tourists find themselves in life-threatening situations when they go hiking or are unprepared in inclement weather.
 The Faroe Islands weather is notoriously unpredictable and life-threatening, especially if you traveling in the winter.

 The roads in the Faroes are well maintained, paved, and in general very fun to drive.
-However if road conditions are bad it’s best to drive extra cautiously.
+However, if road conditions are bad, it’s best to drive extra cautiously.

 Arriving in the Faroe Islands

 Yes, the Faroe Islands have public buses.
 There are several opportunities to shuttle to Tórshavn by bus.
 Check the bus schedule here.
-However if you did not book you accommodation in Tórshavn, you’ll need a car.
+However if you did not book your accommodation in Tórshavn, you’ll need a car.

-If you choose to pick up your rental car in downtown Tórshavn you can either take the public bus from the airport, book a shared taxi, or arrange a private airport transfer with your accommodation provider.
+If you choose to pick up your rental car in downtown Tórshavn, you can either take the public bus from the airport, book a shared taxi, or arrange a private airport transfer with your accommodation provider.

 Booking your rental vehicle

 It’s advisable to pre-book your rental vehicle in the Faroe Islands.
 It’s straightforward to do online before landing.
-If you wait to book a rental car until you arrive you’ll likely face higher charges and run the risk of having the rental vehicles sold out.
+If you wait to book a rental car until you arrive, you’ll likely face higher charges and run the risk of having the rental vehicles sold out.